- Research Associate

 Research AreasWater and city-regionalism, Alberta water policy and policy development, water markets, integrated water resource management, irrigation water management

 About MeAfter completing a master's degree in Economics in 1983 (Queen's University), I worked for many years as a senior policy analyst and researcher for a diverse range of federal and provincial government departments including the Economic Council of Canada, Human Resources Development Canada, Saskatchewan Finance and Saskatchewan Public Service Commission.
 Upon moving to Lethbridge with my husband and three children in 2001, I began studying water management policy and issues and concentrated on irrigation water management for several years.
 In 2005 I completed a second master's degree, this time in Agricultural Studies, at the University of Lethbridge.
 After working as a research associate for about five years, in 2009 I commenced my doctoral studies, which focused on water and city-regionalism, studying the dynamics of water within the Calgary Regional Partnership.
-I completed the degree in 2013 and am now collaborating on a research project which explores the barriers to improving Alberta water markets and the economic consequences of water supply constraints.
+I completed the degree in 2013 and am now collaborating on research projects which explore the barriers to improving Alberta water markets and the economic consequences of water supply constraints.
 I also provide consulting services to the provincial government and other organizations and work as a volunteer on watershed planning and advisory councils.

 BiographySelect Publications and Presentations:

 Nicol, L., and Nicol, C. (2016).
 Challenges and Solutions in Acquiring Water for Housing Development.
 Alberta Real Estate Foundation.
 Author: Lethbridge, Alberta.

 Nicol, L., and Nicol, C. (2016).
 Municipal Development and Alberta's Water Management Framework.
 Forthcoming in the PLAN North West Journal.